-Our courses are offered on weekends in both Madison and Wausau, and we make use of online resources to accommodate busy schedules.
-Begin your class work in June.
+Our courses are offered on weekends in both Madison at the Edgewood College Deming Way Campus and in Wausau at Northcentral Technical College, and we also make use of online resources to accommodate busy schedules.
+Learn more about the courses offered in the PK-12 Concentration.
+Classes begin in June.
 The admission application deadline is March 31.

 The Doctor of Education program is approved by the Wisconsin Department of Public Instruction for the superintendent license and is also NCATE accredited.